amckennafoster/nbidata/docs/workflow/workflow.md

 ## Preparing for Upload

-Once a year a designated member of NBI, hereafter the *Ringleader*, assembles all the submissions from the previous grant period.
-The Ringleader checks the tracking spreadsheet to look for data that has expired embargo dates and adds them to the current submission set.
+Once a year a designated member of NBI, hereafter the *Uploader*, assembles all the submissions from the previous grant period.
+The Uploader checks the tracking spreadsheet to look for data that has expired embargo dates and adds them to the current submission set.
 After making sure there are metadata submissions for every file ready for upload, the Wrangler is ready to begin the upload process.

 ## Uploading